lopezdsr/sql-query/sql-query.md

 Note that you can use the result set from one query as input data for further SQL queries.
 When you want to specify a result of a single query execution as input in your SQL query, specify the first (`<target>/jobid=<job_id>`) or the third one (`<target>/jobid=<job_id>/<part-number>`).
 You can also use the [partitioning clause](/docs/services/sql-query?topic=sql-query-sql-reference#partitionedClause) to split the result set into multiple objects.
 Either the entire result set or individual objects can then serve as input for further queries.

 A query can even process the output of multiple previous query executions by omitting the `jobid=<job_id>` part in the object name.
 For example, you can run some setup queries writing to `cos://us-geo/my-bucket/tempstore`, where each query creates new objects inside that prefix with a distinct `jobid=<job_id>` name.
-You can the run an aggregate query over all of the setup results using `cos://us-geo/my-bucket/tempstore` as input.
+You can the run an aggregate query over all of the setup results using `cos://us-geo/my-bucket/tempstore` as a [composite input table](#compositeInput).
 The aggregate query can treat `jobid` as if it were a column in the input table (for example, in a WHERE clause).
 This is the Hive-style partitioning concept that Hadoop SQL engines employ for data stored in Hadoop Distributed File System (HDFS).

-When you want to run a query over the combined results of multiple previous queries, ensure that these have compatible outputs.
-To make this work properly, all setup queries must use the same names of columns and sequence in their `SELECT` clause, so the results have compatible schemas.
+When you want to run a query over the combined results of multiple previous queries, ensure that these have compatible outputs, so their schemas can be merged.
+See the section on [composite input tables](#compositeInput) for detailed information.
+To make this work properly for CSV format, all setup queries must use the same column names and sequence in their `SELECT` clause, so the results have compatible schemas.
 If you later need to introduce new columns in additional setup queries, add these to the end of the column list.
 If this is not the case, the structure of the composite `tempstore` data set gets corrupted, causing unreadable objects, corrupted data, or unreliable results.

-Finally, if you are running a query over combined results in Parquet format, it is assumed by default that all have the same schema and errors will occur if, for example, some objects have additional columns.
-In this case, you can use the `MERGE SCHEMA` option of the [`STORED AS`](/docs/services/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause to indicate that multiple compatible schemas need to be combined.

 ## Endpoints
 {: #endpoints}